 Having a strong lease helps to avoid gray areas in written agreements that could potentially create room for debate between a landlord and tenant.

-To cover all of your bases when dealing with renters, these are the 30 addendums every landlord needs for a battle-ready lease.
+A rental property investment is only as good as it's cash flow and lease agreement.
+To cover all of your bases when dealing with tenants, these are the 30 addendums every landlord needs for a battle-ready lease.

 What is a Battle-Ready Lease?